Vince McMahon most all, of course.

 - Vince McMahon: WWE’s long-time chief executive, current CEO and chairman of the board of directors.
 He holds about 38% of shares and 81% of voting power.

-- Lindsell Train Limited: The largest institutional owner of WWE shares, owning about 14% of shares and less than 3% of voting power.
+- Lindsell Train Limited: The largest institutional owner of WWE shares, owning about 15% of shares and less than 4% of voting power.
 The U.K.-based firm is majority-owned by founders Nick Train and Michael Lindsell.
-Other big investments for this firm currently include Manchester United, eBay, PayPal, Pepsico, and Disney.
-As of June 30, the firms’ assets were worth £21.7 billion, or $27 billion USD.

 - Stephanie McMahon: WWE’s Chief Brand Officer, a member of its board of directors, and Vince’s daughter.
 She holds about 2.5% of all shares and 5% of voting power.
 This doesn’t include the shares held by her husband, EVP “Triple H” Paul Levesque.
-His shares are just a fraction of Stephanie’s 1,912,409 shares.
-This is 38x the number of shares Triple H held following his April 2021 stock sale (49,973).
-At 5%, Stephanie has the second-most voting units.
+His shares are just a fraction of Stephanie’s.

 - Linda E. McMahon: The former WWE president and husband of Vince McMahon holds less than 1% of WWE stock, but those are class B shares.
 So her voting power accounts for about 1.6% of the total.

-- Vanguard Group: This multinational investment firm is headquartered in Pennsylvania and holds 5.5% of shares and about 1% of voting power.
+- Vanguard Group: This multinational investment firm is headquartered in Pennsylvania and holds 5.4% of shares and about 1% of voting power.
 Vanguard holds shares in thousands of companies.
 Their assets were worth more than $6 trillion in January 2020.
-Vanguard is the largest provider of mutual funds and the second-largest provider of ETFs, second only to…
+Vanguard is the largest provider of mutual funds and the second-largest provider of ETFs, second only to BlackRock.